Blinken eyes African conflicts, human rights concerns on official visit | DW | 19.11.2021

 "I want him [Antony Blinken] to ask our president a lot of questions about our country because many things are wrong, and they don't want the outsiders to know about it."

-For political analyst Ogunogu, there are now two types of Nigeria: "A lot of the engagements have been with the power centers of the country: the state, the institutions, the corporations that dominate Nigeria's oil industry," Ogunogu said.
+For political analyst Ogunogu, there are now two Nigerias: "A lot of the engagements have been with the power centers of the country: the state, the institutions, the corporations that dominate Nigeria's oil industry," Ogunogu said.

-She suggested that it was high time the US engaged with the growing young population, many of whom work in the informal sector.
-"We have to think about how we broaden our engagement with them to really understand what peace means to them, what democracy means to them."
+She suggested that it was now high time the US engaged with the growing young population, many of whom work in the informal sector.
+"We have to think about how we broaden our engagement with them to really understand what peace means to them, what democracy means to them," she said.

-While the first stop of Blinken's three- African nation visit was Kenya, the ongoing Tigray conflict in neighboring Ethiopia featured prominently in his press conferences.
+The first stop of Blinken's Africa visit was Kenya, but the ongoing Tigray conflict in neighboring Ethiopia featured prominently in his press conferences there.

-Antony Blinken said the US supports Kenya and the AU's mediation efforts led by former Nigerian president Olusegun Obasanjo to broker a cease-fire in northern Ethiopia.
+Antony Blinken said the US supported Kenya and the AU's mediation efforts led by former Nigerian President Olusegun Obasanjo to broker a cease-fire in northern Ethiopia.

 TPLF fighters have been battling Ethiopian troops backed by Eritrean and regional militia groups for more than a year.